farcrycore/core/CONTRIBUTING.md

 ### Documentation

 For changes of a trivial nature to comments and documentation, it is not always necessary to create a new ticket in Jira.
-In this case, it is appropriate to start the first line of a commit with '(doc)' instead of a ticket number.
+In this case, it's ok to omit the ticket number.

 ````
-    (doc) Add documentation commit example to CONTRIBUTING
+    Add documentation commit example to CONTRIBUTING

     There is no example for contributing a documentation commit
     to the FarCry Core repository.
 This is a problem because the contributor